Benni371/Cyber_Docs/Classes/DFIR/Introduction to Forensics.md

 	- Blackhill Information Training 6 pay what you can classes
 		- AntiSiphon Classes
 	- Volatility has a book for memory forensics
+## Intro
+- ability to prove something to the court of people
+- gather, analyze, and understanding the evidence
+- Even if not presented in court it is the best way to handle it anyway.